A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-We provide here an extension of~\Cref{lemma:condition_quantile} to the case when the reward map $R$ can also depend on $x$ (note that all results given in \cite{Bayraktar_2019} are provided in the case of purely ranked rewards).
-The next theorem makes explicit the equilibrium for this more general form of reward $R$, that naturally arises in our case study. \begin{theorem} Suppose the reward is of the form defined in~Assumption~\ref{hypo::reward}.
+\paragraph{New results} The above result is provided in~\cite[Theorem~3.2]{Bayraktar_2019}, and below we extend the explicit characterization to the more general case of reward maps $R$, which not only depend on the rank, but also have a linear dependence on $x$. \begin{theorem}[Explicit characterization for non purely rank-based rewards] Suppose the reward is of the form defined in~Assumption~\ref{hypo::reward}.
 Then, the equilibrium $\mu_k$ is unique, and it satisfies

-where $\nu_k$ is the (unique) equilibrium distribution for the specific case $p = 0$ (purely ranked-based reward), defined in~\eqref{eq:q_nu}. \end{theorem}
+where $\nu_k$ is the (unique) equilibrium distribution for the specific case $p = 0$ (purely rank-based reward), defined in~\eqref{eq:q_nu}. \end{theorem}

-\Cref{theorem:q_mu} shows that the add of a linear part in ``x" acts as a shift on the probability density function.
-Our uniqueness result of the equilibrium $\mu$ generalizes the one obtained in \cite{Bayraktar_2019}, under the additional assumptions that the map $r\mapsto R(x,r)$ is convex and $r\mapsto R_x(x,r)$ is non decreasing.
-We prove that, with the special structure of the reward (linear part in $x$), no convexity condition is required for purely-ranked part $B$.
+\Cref{theorem:q_mu} shows that the addition of a linear part in the consumption acts as a shift on the probability density function.
+We emphasize that our uniqueness result of the equilibrium $\mu$ generalizes the one established in \cite{Bayraktar_2019}, the latter being obtained under the additional assumptions that the map $r\mapsto R_k(x,r)$ is convex and $r\mapsto \partial_x R_k(x,r)$ is non decreasing.
+Instead, we assume a linear dependence on the consumption for the reward, but no convexity requirement is made on its purely rank-based component $B$.